thedavekwon/subreddit-recommendation-pipeline/README.md

 # Subreddit Recommendation ETL Pipeline
 Final Project for ECE-464 Database for Cooper Union.

-This project consists of a generalized ETL pipeline with DAG scheduler to create a subreddit recommendation data pipeline.
+This project consists of a generalized ETL pipeline with a DAG scheduler to create a subreddit recommendation data pipeline.
 It stages data into PostgreSQL and stores recommendation in Redis.
-The recommendations are generated using a collaborative filtering method for an implict feedback.
+The recommendations are generated using a collaborative filtering method for implicit feedbacks.

 ## Requirements
 * PostgreSQL